cgrudz/Tutorial_on_DA/README.md

  * Evensen, Geir.
 The ensemble Kalman filter: Theoretical formulation and practical implementation.
 Ocean dynamics 53.4 (2003): 343-367.

+ * Bocquet, Marc.<a href="http://cerea.enpc.fr/HomePages/bocquet/teaching/assim-mb-en.pdf" target="blank">Introduction to the principles and methods of data assimilation in the geosciences</a>.
+Lecture notes.
+Version 0.32.
+2019.

 ## License information

 This project is licensed under the MIT License - see the [License.md](https://github.com/cgrudz/Tutotial_on_DA/blob/master/LICENSE.md) file for details